 Quite the adventurer, John has been traveling full time in his Alaska truck camper for the past seven years and, before that, spent seven years living on a sailboat.

-Continuing west, in Louisiana, we camped one night with Boondockers Welcome members and a second night on a beach with very few other people in sight.
+Continuing west, in Louisiana, we camped one night with Boondockers Welcome members just north of New Orleans and a second night on a beach with very few other people in sight.

 On our first stop in Texas, we threw our kayak into a peaceful cypress swamp to paddle with the alligators.
 Actually, we were told there were lots of them around but we didn't encounter any.